 Nick these days writes sports for Punting Ace, Backpagelead and Crikey.

-Marie Baker – provides our US sport updates on occasions (@livnthecurrent) – Marie may have more knowledge about getting a crew together with some beers to WATCH sports than she does actual knowledge of sport but, she has miraculously won money from her fantasy football league every season, so maybe she knows a little bit.
+Marie Baker – provided our US sport updates on occasions (@livnthecurrent) – Marie may have more knowledge about getting a crew together with some beers to WATCH sports than she does actual knowledge of sport but, she has miraculously won money from her fantasy football league every season, so maybe she knows a little bit.
 Sports have been a part of Marie’s life since she was wee little, growing up in Indiana…a state known for its basketball tradition (currently more well-known for its basketball troubles, unfortunately).
 In her younger years, she played softball, volleyball, and ran cross-country and track, but her biggest passion was always basketball.
 Choosing a large university over playing basketball at a smaller school.

 Marie has continued competing and has completed a Half Ironman race (1.9 km swim, 90.1 km bike, 21.1 km run), several shorter sprint triathlons, a marathon and half-marathon, and quite a few 5K road races.
 Her @Sportzfanradio connection began when she met The Professor in Las Vegas, Nevada, USA at a basketball conference tournament meeting.
 She has also worked in sports marketing for six years and athletics fundraising/development for three years and is a die-hard sports fan (rather than employee).
 Her faves include Indiana University, the University of North Carolina at Chapel Hill (where she has worked for 8 years), the Chicago Cubs (she named her golden retriever Wrigley after their stadium), the Chicago Bears, the Indianapolis Colts, and all teams who play dook (or Duke University).
 Marie is still looking forward to her first trip to Australia where she longs to try a vegemite sandwich on air with the @sportzfanradio panel.